apigcc/apigcc-maven-plugin/README.md

-# apiggy-maven-plugin
+# apiggs-maven-plugin
-easy use apiggy with maven
+easy use apiggs with maven

 ### install
 ```xml